-Figure 7.20 This C program, multiforker.c, loops three times and each time forks.
+Figure 7.20: This C program, multiforker.c, loops three times and each time forks.
 At the end, it sleeps 30 seconds so that you have time to run the ps command and see how many copies of the process are running.

-- 7.2 On a Linux or UNIX system, read the documentation for the find command.
-Use it to search for setuid or setgid programs.
-In as many cases as possible, determine why the program needs to be setuid or setgid.
-In each case, try to determine whether the file is owned by a special-purpose user or group that owns only the file and a few related ones. - 7.3 Browse the web for cases where buggy setuid programs have constituted security vulnerabilities.
+- 7.3 Browse the web for cases where buggy setuid programs have constituted security vulnerabilities.
 Write up a summary of the cases you find; look in particular for recurrent themes. - 7.4 Occasionally an adversary will gain control of an FTP or web server from which widely used software is distributed.
 Explain why this is a particular source of concern, in terms of one of the security issues discussed in this chapter.
 Read CERT Advisory CA-2002-28 (which you can find on the web) for an example.
 What countermeasures are suggested in that advisory?
-How does each of them help mitigate this sort of problem? - 7.5 On a Linux or UNIX system, use the same find program as in Exploration Project 7.2 to search for files that are executable by someone and writable by all users, as well as to identify directories that are writable by all users.
-Do you find any opportunities for the installation of Trojan horses? - 7.6 Suppose you carefully check the source code of all programs you run, and you make sure to run only versions that you have compiled yourself from the source code you check.
+How does each of them help mitigate this sort of problem? - 7.5 On a Linux or UNIX system, use the same find program as in Exploration Project 7.2 to files that are executable by someone and writable by all users, as well as to identify directories that are writable by all users.
+Do you find any opportunities for the installation of Trojan horses? - 7.6 Suppose you carefully check the source code of all program you run, and you make sure to run only versions that you have compiled yourself from the source code you check.
 Are you then safe against Trojan horses?
-Think this through for yourself, and then read Thompson's Turing Award lecture, cited in the notes at the end of this chapter.
+Think this through for yourself, and then read Thompson's

+Turing Award lecture, cited in the notes at the end of this chapter.
 Write a brief summary explaining how Thompson has influenced your thinking on this topic or why he hasn't.